-German tuner and supercar manufacturer Ruf has announced a new home for its U.S. operations to cover its growing base of North American customers.
+German performance marque Ruf has announced a new home for its U.S. operations to cover its growing base of North American customers.

 The new Ruf North America is run by Victor Gomez and headquartered at The Concours Club, an automotive resort located in Miami, Florida.
 The operations is responsible for import and distribution of Ruf vehicles, as well as sales, service, parts, track driving experiences, and private events.
 A showroom is due to be completed in mid-2023.